evanwill/go-go-ghpages/4-jekyll-advanced.md

 ![jekyll project and terminal](images/jekyll-project-serve.png)

-> Although Jekyll supports [plugins](https://jekyllrb.com/docs/plugins/){:target="_blank"}, gh-pages only allows a few standard ones, so avoid them if you want to use the automatic build.
+> Although Jekyll supports [plugins](https://jekyllrb.com/docs/plugins/){:target="_blank" rel="noopener"}, gh-pages only allows a few standard ones, so avoid them if you want to use the automatic build.

 # Project Directory Tour